jlovo256/Contacts-Node-API/README.md

   <dt>Visual Studio Solution</dt>
   <dd>
-    There is also a solution file, because I have been working in Visual Studio 2017 (<a href="https://code.visualstudio.com/docs/editor/intellisense">Intellisense</a> is Microsoft's gift to the world), with a Node extentsion; I do not believe it will work in Visual Studio Code or the Mac version of Visual Studio.
+    There is also a solution file, because I have been working in Visual Studio 2017, with a Node extentsion; I do not believe THE SOLUTION FILE will work in Visual Studio Code or the Mac version of Visual Studio (running with npm worked when tested in Windows, Mac, and Linux).
 Read more about solution files <a href="https://docs.microsoft.com/en-us/visualstudio/extensibility/internals/solution-dot-sln-file">here</a>.
   </dd>

   <dt>Logging</dt>